-init([boosting_type, num_leaves,]) Construct a gradient boosting model. fit(X, y[, sample_weight, init_score, group]) Build a gradient boosting model from the training set (X, y). get_params([deep]) Get parameters for this estimator. predict(X, kwargs) Return the predicted value for each sample. set_params(params) Set the parameters of this estimator. to_local() Create regular version of lightgbm.LGBMRanker from the distributed version.
+init([boosting_type, num_leaves,]) Construct a gradient boosting model. fit(X, y[, sample_weight, init_score,]) Build a gradient boosting model from the training set (X, y). get_params([deep]) Get parameters for this estimator. predict(X, kwargs) Return the predicted value for each sample. set_params(params) Set the parameters of this estimator. to_local() Create regular version of lightgbm.LGBMRanker from the distributed version.

-best_iteration The best iteration of fitted model if

-early_stopping_rounds has been speci-

-fied.

-best_score The best score of fitted model.

-booster The underlying Booster of this model.

-client Dask client.

-evals_result The evaluation results if

-early_stopping_rounds has been speci-

-fied.

-feature_importances The feature importances (the higher, the more impor-

-tant).

-feature_name The names of features.

-n_features The number of features of fitted model.

-n_features_in The number of features of fitted model.

-objective The concrete objective used while fitting this model.
+best_iteration The best iteration of fitted model if early_stopping() callback has been specified. best_score The best score of fitted model. booster The underlying Booster of this model. client Dask client. evals_result The evaluation results if validation sets have been specified. feature_importances The feature importances (the higher, the more impor- tant). feature_name The names of features. n_features The number of features of fitted model. n_features_in The number of features of fitted model. objective The concrete objective used while fitting this model.

-The best iteration of fitted model if early\stopping\rounds has been specified.
+The best iteration of fitted model if early\stopping() callback has been specified.